redis-developer/skillmarket/README.md

-## Skillmarket - Build a social network application using RediSearch and NodeJS.
+## Skillmarket - Build a social network application usingRedis Searchand NodeJS.

 The goal of the application is to match users with complementary skills.
 It will allow users to register and provide some information about themselves, like location, areas of expertise and interests.
-Using RediSearch it will match two users which are geographically close, and which have complementary areas of expertise and interests, e.g., one of them will know French and want to learn Guitar and the other will know Guitar and want to learn French.
+Using Redis Search it will match two users which are geographically close, and which have complementary areas of expertise and interests, e.g., one of them will know French and want to learn Guitar and the other will know Guitar and want to learn French.